TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms2/lab9.md

     * class declarations and
     * a subtype relation.
 * Custom constraint rules for
-    * variables hiding inherited fields,
+    * warnings on variables hiding inherited fields,
-    * fields hiding inherited fields,
+    * errors on fields hiding inherited fields,
-    * method overloading,
+    * errors for method overloading,
-    * method overriding,
+    * notes for method overriding,
-    * cyclic inheritance and
+    * errors for cyclic inheritance and
-    * valid subtyping in assignments, method calls and return expressions.
+    * errors for invalid subtyping in assignments, method calls and return expressions.

 ### Submission